Why Is Cybersecurity So Hard?

 Something seemingly little can become a big problem.

-Once you know what you are dealing with, you’re going to need to adopt a proactive attitude and make a plan to fix these errors.
+Once you know what you are dealing with, you’re going to need to adopt a proactive attitude and make a plan to fix these Kills.
 These kinds of problems are very similar to visits to the dentist: the longer you leave them, the worse it’s going to be.

 It’s not just about your security — it’s also about your team’s.